Iran’s Coming Clash With Germany

 Iran is prophesied to “push” at Germany.
 The root word, according to Gesenius’ Hebrew-Chaldee Lexicon, means “to push, strike with the horn, used of horned animals.”
 It can be “used figuratively of a victor, who prostrates the nations before him.”
 In other words, it means aggressive provocation.
 Germany responds with a “whirlwind”—an overwhelming counterattack.

 More has to happen in the world before this “push” and “whirlwind” are ready to happen.
-But Iran and Germany are on each other’s minds.
+But Iran and Germany are aware of each other.
 It won’t be long before this escalates into war.

 To learn more, read Mr. Flurry’s article “As You Watch Gaza—Watch Germany.”